Flavia Lattanzi: Career

 additional to the Geneva Conventions, member of the International Institute of Humanitarian Law and member of its board of directors, as well as member of the Sociera italiana di diritto internazionale of the Société française de droit international and of the International Legal Association.
-In 2007, she was appointed ad litem judge of the International Criminal Tribunal for the former Yugoslavia.
-Her first case was that of Bosnian war criminal Rasim Delić.
+In 2007, she was appointed an ad litem judge of the International Criminal Tribunal for the former Yugoslavia.
+Her first case was that Rasim Delić, a Bosnian who was convicted of war crimes by the ICTY.